 An overview of Emergency Use Authorization and how it differs from normal vaccine approval.

-The U.S. Food and Drug Administration (FDA) has released the first two COVID-19 vaccines for emergency use and others are expected to follow.
+The U.S. Food and Drug Administration (FDA) has released the first three COVID-19 vaccines for emergency use and others are expected to follow.
 Some consumers may have questions about what Emergency Use Authorization means, and how it differs from normal vaccine approval.

 In a public health emergency, manufacturing and approval of vaccines can be streamlined through an Emergency Use Authorization or EUA.
 An EUA does not affect vaccine safety, because it does not impact development, such as research, clinical studies and the studying of side effects and adverse reactions.
 Instead, it speeds up manufacturing and administrative processes.